-Thick, grey clouds painted themselves
+Thick, gray clouds painted themselves

 Over the cerulean blue sky,